Valandur/Web-API/docs/API.md

         // is automatically returned to the user in case the player/entity/world is not
         // found or the parameter is otherwise invalid.
 This means your method does not
-        // have to worry about invalid/missing parameters. data.addJson("world", world, true);
+        // have to worry about invalid/missing parameters. data.addData("world", world, true);

         // Everything is ok
-        data.addJson("ok", true, false);
+        data.addData("ok", true, false);
     }
 }
 ```

 This example reuses the servlet we defined above.
-It adds the endpoint `testRoute`, which will be available at `/api/my/test/:world/:myInt`.
+It adds the endpoint `testRoute`, which will be available at `/api/my-servlet/test/:world/:myInt`.
-The permissions for this endpoint are handled in the `test` permissions node, under the `my`
+The permissions for this endpoint are handled in the `test` permissions node, under the `my-servlet`
 endpoint.